patrickfrey/mewa/doc/faq.md

 ### Why are reductions defined with scope?

 At the first glance there is no need for defining reductions with a scope, because the types are already bound to a scope.
 But there are rare cases where reductions bound to a scope are useful.
 One that comes into my mind is private/public access restrictions imposed on the type and not on data.
+If you want to have private/public access restrictions on type (like for example in C++) you can do this by declaring a reduction from the ```self``` reference declared as public to the private reference.
+If you want to have private/public access restrictions on data, meaning that an object can only access its own data, you can do this by declaring a the ```self``` reference as private.
 In the example **language1** I define the class self reference to be defined as _private reference_ type.
-But defining it like this makes all private members of the class inaccessible if they are from another instance of the class.
-If you want to define private members of another instance of the class accessible you can only do this by defining a reduction from the self reference type to the private _private reference_ type restricted to the scope of a method body.
+Thus having private/public access restrictions on data.

 <a name="problemSolving"/>